PhongTranlc/PhongTranlc/README.md

 # Some information about me
 - 👋 Hi, I’m Phong Tran
-- 👀 I’m interested in Machine Learning, AI và develop mobile App
+- 👀 I’m interested in Machine Learning, AI và develop mobile App.
+You can see my Project ["Mobile Blood Bank"](https://github.com/PhongTranlc/Finding-Blood-Donors) - a Mobile app Finding Blood Donors
 - 🌱 I’m currently studing at Lao Cai High School for the gifted students
 - 💞️ I’m looking for opportunities to study abroad
 - 📫 My Gmail: phongtran315lc@gmail.com

 <!---
 PhongTranlc/PhongTranlc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.